adraynrion/commit-message-generator-agent/mcp_setup.md

 ```

 ### 4. Test MCP Git Server
-Test that the MCP git server can be accessed (ensure virtual environment is activated):(ensure virtual environment is activated):
+Test that the MCP git server can be accessed (ensure virtual environment is activated):
 ```bash
 uvx mcp-server-git
 ```